Amy Errett, Board Chair, Founder and CEO, Madison Reed

 John Philip Coghlan

-John Philip Coghlan is the former President and CEO of Visa USA and former Vice Chairman of the Charles Schwab Corporation.
+John Philip Coghlan is a Partner, Seraph Group.
+He has served as President and CEO of Visa USA.
+He served as President, Individual Investor of Charles Schwab & Co., Inc. (Schwab), a subsidiary of Charles Schwab Corp. (formerly, Schwab Charles Corp.) and served as an Executive Vice President of Charles Schwab Corporation.
+He was the co-founder and COO of San Francisco Grocery Express, Ltd. and has served as a senior associate for a public policy consulting firm in Washington, D.C.
 Coghlan holds a BA in psychology from Stanford University, an MA in economics and public policy from Princeton University's Woodrow Wilson School, and an MBA from the Harvard Business School.
 He is a native of the San Francisco Bay Area.
 Back to the top.

 Retired Pastor and former District Superintendent of United Methodist Church